cxfcxf/nagios_control/README.md

 /nagctl
 you can use regex to point the server or service you would like to mute/unmute alert for

+if you submit without host and service, keep exec enable it will clean false mute
 ```

 ### future